dcgoodwin2112/gsr-cypress/README.md

 ## CI/CD

 This site is deployed on Netlify.
-Any push to the main branch of the project will trigger a built and deployment.
+Any push to the main branch of the project will trigger a build and deployment.
 All tests are run before the build step which will cancel the deployment if any test fails.

 [![Netlify Status](https://api.netlify.com/api/v1/badges/0de103f1-2cf1-4c53-9904-97f0967f7714/deploy-status)](https://app.netlify.com/sites/romantic-poincare-d83675/deploys)